Subduction: Subduction and plate tectonics

 The simplified model of mantle convection: Oceanic plates are subducted creating oceanic trenches.

 According to the theory of plate tectonics, the Earth's lithosphere, its rigid outer shell, is broken into sixteen larger tectonic plates and several smaller plates.
 These plates are in slow motion, due mostly to the pull force of subducting lithosphere.
 Sinking lithosphere at subduction zones is a part of convection cells in the underlying ductile mantle.
 This process of convection allows heat generated by radioactive decay to escape from the Earth's interior.

 The lithosphere consists of the outermost light crust plus the uppermost rigid portion of the mantle.
 Oceanic lithosphere ranges in thickness from just a few km for young lithosphere created at mid-ocean ridges to around 100 km for the oldest oceanic lithosphere.
 Continental lithosphere is up to 200 km thick.
 The lithosphere is relatively cold and rigid compared with the underlying asthenosphere, and so tectonic plates move as solid bodies atop the asthenosphere.
 Individual plates often include both regions of the oceanic lithosphere and continental lithosphere.

 Subduction zones are where cold oceanic lithosphere sinks back into the mantle and is recycled.
 They are found at convergent plate boundaries, where the heavier oceanic lithosphere of one plate is overridden by the leading edge of another, less-dense plate.
-The overridden plate (the slab) sinks at an angle most commonly between 25 and 75 degrees to Earth's surface.
+The overridden plate (the slab) sinks at an angle most commonly between 25 and 75 degrees to the Earth's surface.
 This sinking is driven by the temperature difference between the slab and the surrounding asthenosphere, as the colder oceanic lithosphere is, on average, more dense.
 Sediments and some trapped water are carried downwards by the slab and recycled into the deep mantle.

 So far, Earth is the only planet where subduction is known to occur, and subduction zones are its most important tectonic feature.
 Subduction is the driving force behind plate tectonics, and without it, plate tectonics could not occur.
 Oceanic subduction zones are located along 55000 km of convergent plate margins, almost equal to the cumulative plate formation rate of 60000 km of mid-ocean ridges.

 Sea water seeps into oceanic lithosphere through fractures and pores, and reacts with minerals in the crust and mantle to form hydrous minerals (such as serpentine) that store water in their crystal structures.
 Water is transported into the deep mantle via hydrous minerals in subducting slabs.
 During subduction, a series of minerals in these slabs such as serpentine can be stable at different pressures within the slab geotherms, and may transport a significant amount of water into the Earth's interior.
 As plates sink and heat up, released fluids can trigger seismicity and induce melting within the subducted plate and in the overlying mantle wedge.
 This type of melting selectively concentrates volatiles and transports them into the overlying plate.
 If an eruption occurs, the cycle then returns the volatiles into the oceans and atmosphere.